Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-1/README.md

 rrao 2019
 ```

-If you run the avpvs script, please be carefully with the arguments videosegment and src.
+If you run the avpvs script, please be careful with the arguments videosegment and src.

 ## Structure
 TBD

-## Licence
+## License
 GNU General Public License v3.
 See LICENSE file in this repository.